KQM-git/TCL/general-mechanics/overworld.md

 ### Teapot Dog Abuse

-0-poise attacks also register on Kageroumaru.
+* 0-poise attacks also register on Kageroumaru.
+* Kageroumaru can hold non-elemental statuses, but not marks.

 ## Waverider Mechanics